 Remember that if you have nothing but positive reviews, your business might come off as too good to be true.
 People might become skeptical and wonder if all those good reviews are paid for in some way.
 This in turn might lead them to completely ignore your business.

 A business with both negative and positive reviews comes off as more genuine.
-If you also take time to address negative reviews, people will perceive you as a business that truly cares about their customers’ satisfaction.
+If you also take time to address negative feedback, people will perceive you as a business that truly cares about their customers’ satisfaction.
 When other people see that you’re going above and beyond to make your customers happy, they will be more inclined to do business with you.

 Make Your Brand More Relatable